jb5k/way_of_stock/InstallRuby.md

 We use `rbenv`, a ruby version manager, to manage the ruby versions used by each project.
 To install ruby we first install `rbenv` then issue commands to rbenv to install the correct versions of ruby.

+Ruby and `rbenv` are required by a project when there exists a file named `.ruby-version` in the base directory of the project.

 ## Installing rbenv

 ### OSX Instructions